PowerShell/SmartPackageProvider/README.md

 # SMART & EXE Package Providers
 Microsoft Hackathon 2015 project - find, download and install applications in one line of PowerShell.
+Supports MSI and EXE installation.

 # Usage
 ```powershell